-NESA expects students to have:

-(a) followed the course developed or endorsed by NESA ;and

-(b) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school.

-(c) achieved some or all of the course outcomes; and/or

-(d) completed all assessment tasks.
+- (a) NESA expects students to have: - (b) followed the course developed or endorsed by NESA; and - (c) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school. - (d) achieved some or all of the course outcomes; and/or - (e) completed all assessment tasks.
 However, if you fail to seriously attempt assessment tasks worth 50% or more of the final assessment mark, you will be awarded a zero for that course.